SoftUni-Internal/interactive-content/EN/08-Validation-And-Error-Handling/02-Error-Handling.md

 - Every response from the API should have a **specific status code** and **well-described information** about the error

-- We can display an error notification
+- Displaying an error notification

 [/slide]